cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ## Global vars, stored in levelDB
 It helps to make process internal data access efficient.
-* `ChainID`SafetyContractResultStateRoot; // this is constantly updated by voting process B1-step 4.
+* `ChainID`SafetyContractResultStateRoot; // this is constantly updated by voting process B(1-4).
+CBC 安全点
-* `ChainID`ContractResultStateRoot; // after found safety, this is the new contract state, B2-step 6.
+* `ChainID`ContractResultStateRoot; // after found safety, this is the new contract state, B(5-6).
+CBC 未来状态

 * ChainList[]; // a  list of Chains to follow/mine by users.
 * FileAMTlist[]; // a  list for imported and downloaded files trie